-As disclosed in Note 14 of the financial report, goodwill represents a significant balance recorded in the statement of financial position.
-Under Australian Accounting Standards goodwill is required to be tested annually for impairment.
+As disclosed in Note 13 of the financial report, goodwill represents a significant asset which the Group has recorded in the statement of financial position.
+Under the Australian Accounting Standards goodwill is required to be tested annually for impairment.

-This was determined to be a key audit matter due to the significance of goodwill to the Group's financial position and due to the determination of the "Value in Use" of each cash generating unit (CGU) and whether or not an impairment charge is necessary, involving judgements by management about the future growth rates of the business in each CGU, discount rates applied to future cash flow forecasts for each CGU and sensitivities of inputs and assumptions used in the cash flow models.
+This was determined to be a key audit matter due to the significance of goodwill to the Group's financial position and due to the determination of the "Value in Use" of each cash generating unit (CGU) and whether or not an impairment charge is necessary, involving estimates and judgements by management about the future growth rates of the business in each CGU, discount rates applied to future cash flow forecasts for each CGU and sensitivities of inputs and assumptions used in the cash flow models.
+Our procedures included, but were not limited to the following: